 Normally, students have no more than five years after the date of matriculation to complete graduate degree requirements.
-Once accepted into a program, students must maintain matriculation on a continuing basis until they have completed all requirements.
-Students who do not maintain continuous registration must notify their respective program chairs/directors/coordinators in writing of their intent to withdraw from matriculation.
-The letter must state the reasons for the request and the anticipated length of withdrawal from matriculation, if known.
+Once accepted into a program, students must maintain matriculation on a continuing basis as specified by the program until they have completed all requirements.
+Students who do not maintain continuous registration as specified by the program must notify their respective program chairs/directors/coordinators in writing of their intent to withdraw from matriculation.
+The letter must state the reasons for the request and the anticipated length of withdrawal from matriculation. if known